quintel/documentation/modules/merit_order/Storage_planning.markdown

 ## Deliverables

 * A comprehensive study of storage/conversion options.
-For technology characterization, see https://github.com/quintel/documentation/blob/master/modules/merit_order/technology%20characterization.markdown
+  For an overiew of availalbe storage technologies, see https://github.com/quintel/documentation/blob/master/modules/merit_order/technology%20characterization.markdown
 * A 'Storage' slide where the user has options of dealing with excess electricity production.
 Most likely we will give the user the option to set a **potential** for the different options
   1. Export (interconnector capacity in MW)
   * Store - car/central storage (charging rate in MW and charge volume in MJ)
   * Convert to heat (capacity in MW)
   * Convert to gas (capacity in MW)
   * Curtail

 NOTE: for electric cars, the potential (charge volume) is set by the market share of electric cars in the transport sector.

+* The following paramters have to be determined for each implementation
+   * nominal capacity (MW)
+   * full load hours ? (will be determined by merit order module.
+Do we need default FLH?)
+   * availability
+   * eff. output of nominal capacity
+   * intial investment
+   * lifetime
+   * cost for installing
+   * fixed operation and maintenance cost per year
+   * variable operation and maintenance cost per full load hour
+   * employment
 * Chart(s) to go with the slide mentioned above.
 WE HAVE TO DECIDE WHAT TO SHOW.
 One could think about a bezier curve with excess electricity production broken down into: